 Their fundraising creativity has not stopped either, they recently hosted a bike-a-thon to fundraise through social media.

-Through Norte’s persistence, Traverse City leveraged funds for SRTS projects and programs that impact hundreds of students.
+Through Norte’s persistence, Traverse City leveraged funds for SRTS projects and programs that impact thousands of students.
 Working with the City of Traverse City, Traverse City Area Public Schools, and TART Trails to develop and grow them year-after-year.

 SRTS Funding Investment with Norte!
 Youth Cycling: